ghostdisco/proxmox-kubernetes/README.md

 3. Run `make setup` or `./scripts/setup_dev_environment.sh` on machine running this deployment to ensure all pre-reqs are met.

 4. Copy this repo, along with your changes, to the proxmox host if that's not where you've been working.
 Also copy the .env file.
+For now the `TF_VAR_ssh_public_keys` and `TF_VAR_ssh_private_keys` variables can be empty strings.

 5. Run `./scripts/setup_proxmox_host.sh` on the proxmox host to setup networking, VM template, SSH key pair, and Bastion host.

+6. Grab the ssh keys created by the `setup_proxmox_host.sh` script on proxmox host, base64 encode the key files content and store them in the .env file as `TF_VAR_ssh_public_keys` and `TF_VAR_ssh_private_keys`.

+7. If performing the remaining steps on the proxmos host, continue to next step.
+Otherwise, copy the updated .env file back to the server we ran `setup_dev_environment.sh` script on.

-6. Copy `example.tfvars`, naming it to match the environment (i.e. `dev.tfvars`), then update the values to match the desired outcome.
+8. Copy `example.tfvars`, naming it to match the environment being built (i.e. `test.tfvars`), then update the values to match the desired outcome.

-7. Pull in environment variables for use in plan.
+9. Pull in the environment variables we've been using.

     ```sh
     source ./scripts/set_vars.sh
     ```

-8. Initialize the Terraform working directory.
+10. Initialize the Terraform working directory.

     ```sh
     terraform init
     ```

-9. Generate an execution plan and review the output to ensure that the planned changes align with your expectations.
+11. Generate an execution plan and review the output to ensure that the planned changes align with your expectations.

     ```sh
     terraform plan -var-file="test.tfvars" -out "test_plan"
     ```

-10. If you're satisfied with the plan and ready to apply the changes.
+12. If you're satisfied with the plan and ready to apply the changes.
 Run the following command, specifying your plan name.

     ```sh
     terraform apply "test_plan"